Automattic/jetpack/readme.txt

 * Publicize: Remove unused assets, like images and JavaScript that aren't needed anymore.
 * Shortcodes: Remove Lytro service, which closed in March.
+* Stats: Properly handle an error from the REST API that sometimes caused issues with the Stats Dashboard.

 --------